hamzamac/JsonFileDB/README.md

     }
 ```

-## Register the DBContext in the controler class
+## Register the DBContext in the controller class

 ```
     public class PersonController : Controller